Company logo | Codica

-Mobile applications are a vital aspect of our daily lives.
-The demand for mobile apps never stops growing, and so does the need for an efficient mobile app development process.
+Mobile apps are a huge part of our daily lives.
+The demand for mobile apps just keeps on growing, as does the need for an efficient mobile app development process.

-The process of developing an app can be complex and challenging.
-It consists of product discovery, UI/UX design, active development, testing, deployment, and post-release maintenance processes.
-Later on, we will review each step in greater detail.
+The procedure of developing an app can be pretty complex and challenging.
+It covers everything from product discovery to UI/UX design, active development, testing, deployment, and post-release maintenance.

 A native app is designed to run on a specific operating system, making it platform-specific.
 This means that in order to launch an app on both iOS and Android, businesses must develop separate apps coded specifically for each platform.